exactlyallan/AI-Apotropaics/README.md

 ## Fawkes: Protecting Personal Privacy against Unauthorized Deep Learning Models
 http://sandlab.cs.uchicago.edu/fawkes/ | The SAND Lab at University of Chicago developed Fawkes to take personal images and makes tiny, pixel-level changes that are invisible to the human eye, in a process we call image cloaking, but make them unsuitable for image recognition.

+## Adversarial.io
+https://adversarial.io/ | Adversarial.io is an easy-to-use webapp for altering image material, in order to make it machine-unreadable.

+## Fake Contacts
+https://github.com/BillDietrich/fake_contacts | Android phone app that creates fake contacts, which will be stored on your smartphone along with your real contacts.
+This feeds fake data to any apps or companies who are copying our private data to use or sell it.
+This is called "data-poisoning".